aFarchi/watch-duck/README.md

 NB: if you are only interested in the following suites: daaf, dae, dav, nemc, these are already covered by daaf, and you can skip this first step.
-Just make sure to set your `/wdir` to daaf's `/wdir` if you are on the HPC.
+Just make sure to set your `/wdir` to daaf's `/wdir` if you are on the HPC, or to use daaf's `iver` site if you are on any other device.

 Then, on any device, you can call at any time:
 - the `download` command (you don't need this if you are on the HPC);